invisiblesushi/Cat-fact-with-rate-limiter/README.md

 Application to get data from catfact api with rate limiter.
 Utilizing Polly libary and https://catfact.ninja/ api.

 Application prints out a list of all cat breeds and some facts provided by the api, and throttles the rate limit to 2 requests pr 10 secounds.
+If limit is reached it is set to sleep for remaining time, and attempt the request again.

 ```
 Policy.RateLimitAsync(2, TimeSpan.FromSeconds(10));